mchirino89/mchirino89.github.io/_posts/work/2021-05-26-succeedingAtDevelopment.md

 title:  "Skills for succeeding on software development"
 excerpt: What if I tell you there's no need to curse on hourly basis during every single working day while writing code?
 Sounds impossible?
 Not at all 🤓👨🏽‍💻
 categories: work
-tags: [work, coding, no stress, success]
+tags: [coding, no stress, success]
 ---

 [referralAutor]: https://www.pexels.com/@ekaterina-bolovtsova?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels